Rooiels Community Site

 I was told of a baboon attacking another lady at Something Els last Sunday (26 Jan 2014).

 In fact, the lady was eating a packet of nuts which a male baboon grabbed out of her hand.
 When she tried to grab it back, he bared his teeth at her.
-He also touched her on the arm.
+He also touched her on the arm. (ed. we have never had any person deliberately hurt by a baboon in Rooiels)

 In Rooi Els, we have chosen the route of trying to live in harmony with the baboons and enjoy having them here.
 Our neighbouring villages have chosen another way.